rmd371/ScrumTraining/lensfind-motivation.md

 }
 ```

-I'll assume we have a reducer that has it's slice of state beginning at the `selectedPlateTemplate` property (see how to do this [here](http://www.google.com)).
-Upon the user updating a plate name on the plate with a new specimen, I would do something like the following in my reducer...
+Upon the user updating a plate name, I would do something like the following in my reducer...

+`action = { type: 'PLATE_NAME_UPDATE', plateNum: 2, plateName: 'new name' }`

 ```js
 //with map...